-Lastly, we have committed years of R&D efforts to LCoS product.
-We continue to focus on AR goggle devices and AR HUD (head-up-displays) for automotive.
-Many of our industry-leading customers have demonstrated their state-of-the-art products with our technology embedded in, including AR glasses and LiDAR system.
-Our proprietary front-lit LCoS microdisplay covers LCoS microdisplay, lightguide, and front-lit LED.
-Our latest Color Sequential Front-Lit LCoS Microdisplay stands out with its unmatched brightness of up to 180,000 nits, setting new standards for microdisplay panel with vibrant RGB color displays.
-With superior optical power efficiency, compact design, and ultra-lightweight build, it emerges as the optimal choice for next-generation see-through AR devices, evidenced by several tech giants in the industry shifting their focus away from micro-LED to our Front-Lit LCoS for their AR goggles.
-Presently, we actively engage in follow-up engineering endeavors in collaboration with key industry players, anticipating significant opportunities on the horizon.
+Himax has dedicated years of R&D to advancing LCoS technology, focusing on AR goggle devices and automotive AR HUDs.
+Many industry-leading customers have showcased state-of-the-art products powered by our technology, including AR glasses and LiDAR systems.
+Our proprietary front-lit LCoS microdisplay integrates LCoS microdisplay, lightguide, and front-lit LED, offering a groundbreaking solution for AR applications.
+Our latest Front-Lit LCoS Microdisplay delivers unmatched brightness of up to 400K nits, setting a new benchmark for microdisplay panels with vibrant RGB color reproduction.
+With superior optical power efficiency, a compact form factor, and ultra-lightweight design, it stands out as the ideal choice for next-generation see-through AR devices.
+This is reinforced by strong partnerships with several leading tech giants developing AR goggles.
+Currently, we are actively engaged in follow-up engineering efforts with key industry players, positioning us for significant opportunities in the near future.